Health and Safety Adviser

 You’ll usually need a degree, MSc or postgraduate diploma recognised by your local Health & Safety department (in the UK it is the Institution of Occupational Safety and Health (IOSH)).

-You can also take an approved degree-level qualification in the UK through:
+You can also take an approved degree-level qualification.

 If you don’t have a degree, you’ll usually need some relevant work experience and a qualification in health and safety recognised by IOSH.